theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/credentials-via-server.md

 ### Single Technical User

 One way to ensure that no unauthorized users have access, is by controlling which Gallery Users are allowed to run the workflow on the Alteryx Server.
-How to set up authorizations for the workflow:
+How to set up the workflow authorization:

 <div class="workflow" markdown>

 1. Set up your workflow with an [SAP connection](../documentation/sap-connection/index.md) that uses the credentials of an SAP Technical User.
 2. Share your workflow on an Alteryx Server.
 3. Use the authorization options provided by Alteryx to control which users can run the workflow.
 Examples:
-	- Use Collections to control access by inviting only users or groups to the collection that should have access and assign "Run" permissions to the allowed users.
+	- Use *Collections* to control access by inviting only users or groups to the collection that should have access and assign "Run" permissions to the allowed users.
 	- Restrict access in the workflow settings to remove any public or unwanted access.
-	- If the Alteryx Server is connected to an authentication system (e.g., EntraID), set permissions at the user level or group levels.
+	- If the Alteryx Server is connected to an authentication system (e.g., EntraID), set permissions at the user level or group level.

 </div>